 - Master Encryption Key (MEK)

-By leveraging quantum random number generator technology, NetDocuments’ encryption keys are generated using 100% true quantum physics randomization, as opposed to software-based randomization relying on decipherable algorithms.
+By using quantum random number generator technology, NetDocuments generate encryption keys using 100% true quantum physics randomization, as opposed to software-based randomization relying on decipherable algorithms.

-The new key management and multi-layered encryption technology includes:
+The new key management and multi-layered encryption technology include:

-One Unique Encryption Key per Object – Each and every digital file is encrypted using the AES-256 cryptographic method with a unique and distinct Object Encryption Key (OEK).
+One Unique Encryption Key per Object – Each and every digital file is encrypted using the AES-256 cryptographic method with a unique and distinct OEK.

 Multi-Layered Encryption – Each OEK is separately encrypted using a Master Encoding Key (MEK).
-Customers may apply a second layer of encryption to the OEK with an optional Workspace Encoding Key (WEK) which is controlled by the customer.
+You may apply the second layer of encryption to the OEK with an optional CMEK controlled by the customer.

-Robust Key Management Solution – A highly secure key management solution manages all MEKs and CMEKs, and includes dedicated Hardware Security Modules (HSM).
-Customers may use the NetDocuments HSM to store and manage customer CMEKs, or customers may deploy and operate their own HSM.
+Robust Key Management Solution – A highly secure key management solution manages all MEKs and CMEKs.
+It also includes dedicated Hardware Security Modules (HSM).
+You may use the NetDocuments HSM to store and manage customer CMEKs, or you may deploy and operate your own HSM.

-Cypher Strength – A hardware-based 2nd generation Quantum Random Number Generator is used by NetDocuments to ensure that each AES-256 key is created with full randomization to ensure maximum strength of each encryption key.
+Cypher Strength – NetDocuments use a hardware-based 2nd generation Quantum Random Number Generator to ensure that each AES-256 key is created with full randomization to ensure maximum strength of each encryption key.

-Private HSM – Firms can implement a customer-managed HSM to store Customer-managed Encryption Keys under their control and custody.
+Private HSM – Firms can implement a customer-managed HSM to store CMEK under their control and custody.
 If a customer-managed HSM is selected, all the ownership, management, control, and monitoring of workspace or matter keys is directly under the custody of the firm.
-NetDocuments would not have any management access to customer-managed HSMs, but can only perform authorized operations such as the ability to submit OEKs for cipher operations.
-In this environment the customer-managed HSM is under the full custody of the firm.
+NetDocuments would not have any management access to customer-managed HSMs, but can only perform such authorized operations such as the ability to submit OEKs for cipher operations.
+In this environment, the customer-managed HSM is under the full custody of the firm.

 How Do I Manage My Own Keys?

-Customers wishing to manage their own keys can create CMEKs within a NetDocuments HSM through the NetDocuments web UI.
-NetDocuments provides customers a console in the web UI to manage their encryption keys.
+To manage your own keys, create CMEKs within a NetDocuments HSM through the NetDocuments web UI.
+NetDocuments provides you with a console in the web UI to manage your encryption keys.

-Keys added to a customer-managed HSM through the NetDocuments UI will not be able to be managed through the NetDocuments UI.
-Rather, those CMEKs are managed by the owner of that HSM through that HSM’s management tool.
+You cannot manage keys added to a customer-managed HSM through the NetDocuments UI.
+The CMEKs are managed by the owner of the HSM through the HSM management tool.